bostaunieux/ha-pebble-dashboard/README.md

 Additional features

 - Dynamic background images behind sections
-- Resizable dual section layout
+- Resizable two section layout
 - All cards are configurable via the UI
 - Designed for use on a full screen dashboard